yannikmadeheim-del/pyFBS-nonlinear/docs/examples/tpa/11_insitu_TPA.rst

 In order to determine equivalent forces, the following steps should be performed:

 1. Measurement of admittance matrices :math:`\textbf{Y}_{42}^{\text{AB}}` and :math:`\textbf{Y}_{32}^{\text{AB}}`.
-   Often, measurement campaign is carried out using impact hammer due to rapid FRF aquisition for each impact location.
+   Often, measurement campaign is carried out on non-operating system using impact hammer due to rapid FRF aquisition for each impact location.
-2. Measurement of operational responses :math:`\boldsymbol{u}_4`.
+2. Measurement of operational responses :math:`\boldsymbol{u}_4` while the assembly is subjected to the operational excitation.

 .. warning::
    To ensure that the equivalent forces are independent of the receiver structure, the operating excitation must originate solely from the source structure.